matthieugicquel/shm/README.md

 uninstallInterceptor();
 ```

-All the [basic APIs](#basic-usage) are available.

 ## Future plans

-While it's already in use in serious codebases™️, this package is still young so you'll probably encounter some problems.

 I don't plan to add lots of features, but I strive for very high quality.
 Don't hesitate to open an issue if you find a bug, or if the docs are unclear, or if an error message is not helpful.

-Here are some features that _are_ planned:

-- browser env support
-- a way to let unhandled request pass through
-- a better typing story